 AMERICAN SIGN LANGUAGE INTERPRETER

 FPCF is committed to building and maintaining an inclusive environment to all of our congregants, children included.
 Each Lord's Day, we provide an American Sign Language Interpreter who interprets our worship service and Sunday School ministries.
-We currently have two children who utilize this service and it has to be a wonderful blessing to all of us.
+We currently have two children who utilize this service and it has been a wonderful blessing to all of us.
 All children are taught some basic ASL signs in order to communicate with all of our friends here.

 If you need additional resources to meet the needs of your child in worship or Sunday School, please email Angie Field.